coffee2code/text-hover/readme.txt

 == Screenshots ==

-1. A screenshot of the admin options page for the plugin, where you define the terms/acronyms/phrases and their related hover text
+1. The admin options page for the plugin, where you define the terms/acronyms/phrases and their related hover text
-2. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term using the pretty tooltips
+2. The plugin in action for a post when the mouse is hovering over a defined hover text term using the pretty tooltips
-3. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term using default browser tooltips (in this case, Chrome on OSX)
+3. The plugin in action for a post when the mouse is hovering over a defined hover text term using default browser tooltips (in this case, Chrome on OSX)

 == Frequently Asked Questions ==